KittyGiraudel/sass-guidelines/en/_tools.md

 # Tools

-What's nice about a CSS preprocessor as popular as Sass is that it comes with a whole ecosystem of frameworks, plugins, libraries and tools.
+What’s nice about a CSS preprocessor as popular as Sass is that it comes with a whole ecosystem of frameworks, plugins, libraries and tools.
 After 8 years of existence, we are getting closer and closer to the point where [everything that can be written in Sass has been written in Sass](http://hugogiraudel.com/2014/10/27/rethinking-atwoods-law/).

 However my advice would to be to lower the number of dependencies to the strict minimum.
-Managing dependencies is some sort of hell you don't want to be part of.
+Managing dependencies is some sort of hell you don’t want to be part of.
 Plus, there is little to no need for external dependencies when it comes to Sass.